jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 In either case, you will want to keep careful track of the input textfiles you use and the output files you generate e.g. `basefile.txt`, `file1_page_chunks.txt`, `file2_charter_chunks.txt`.
 In addition to these intermediate stages, you may also want to keep a separate, constantly updated version of a `canonical.txt`, or `working.txt` that represents the aggregate of  the corrections and modifications you've made to your OCR text.

-In section 3, "Generating an ordered data set from a text file", you will be operating on a data set in computer memory (the `charters` dictionary) that will be generated from the latest, most correct, input text you have.
+In section 3, "Creating the Dictionary", you will be operating on a data set in computer memory (the `charters` dictionary) that will be generated from the latest, most correct, input text you have.
 So you will want to maintain a single file in which you define the dictionary at the top, along with your `import` statements and the assignment of global variables, followed by each of the four loops that will populate and then modify that dictionary.

 ```python
 #!/usr/bin/python